sgkertsos/traffic-sign-classification/README.md

 ```console
 jupyter notebook
 ```
-Copy the URL that is shown in your terminal and paste it in your preferred browser.
+Copy the URL that is shown in your terminal and paste it in your preferred r.
 The following picture appears.

 ![image info](./images/jupyter.png)